Windrush Compensation Scheme factsheet - June 2021

 Within six weeks of the changes being announced, the Home Office had offered more in compensation than in the first 19 months of the Scheme rising £6.17 million to more than £12 million at the end of January 2021.

 Total payments have also risen rapidly since the changes were announced.
-In the first four months of 2021, the Home Office paid more than six times the total amount previously distributed throughout the lifetime of the scheme, which began in April 2019.
+Since the end of December, the Home Office paid more than seven times the total amount previously distributed throughout the lifetime of the scheme, which began in April 2019.

 The Scheme was designed with the independent oversight of Martin Forde QC, in close consultation with those who had been affected, to be as comprehensive and easy to use as possible.
 As a result, people should not require legal assistance to make a claim.